kulics/koral/book-en/asynchronous.md

 E.g:
 ```
-Async ()~>(out: i32)
+Async ()~>(out: I32)
 {
     <- (12)
 }
 ```
-Once a method has been declared as an async method, the compiler will automatically put a `tsk<>` wrapper around the return value, and the method will be executed asynchronously.
+Once a method has been declared as an async method, the compiler will automatically put a `Tsk<>` wrapper around the return value, and the method will be executed asynchronously.

-Normal direct call will only get a `tsk` data.
+Normal direct call will only get a `Tsk` data.

 E.g:
 ```